phillipclapham/neuroweaver/README.md

    - Users develop enhanced pattern recognition and synthesis capabilities
    - New applications and possibilities continuously emerge

-This README documents both the practical framework and its extraordinary potential for enhancing human cognitive capabilities in an increasingly complex world.
-Whether you're working solo, collaborating with others, or engaging with AI, Neuroweaver provides a sophisticated yet natural approach to elevating your cognitive capabilities while maintaining the playful spirit of discovery.
+This README documents both the practical framework and its **potential** for enhancing human cognitive capabilities in an increasingly complex world.
+Whether you're working solo, collaborating with others, or engaging with AI, Neuroweaver provides a **useful** yet natural approach to elevating your cognitive capabilities while maintaining the playful spirit of discovery.

 ## For Those Who Think Differently

 Have you ever experienced that moment when a complex solution suddenly crystallizes in your mind, yet trying to explain your thought process to others feels like translating a different language?
-Or found yourself solving problems in ways that don't fit conventional step-by-step approaches, yet consistently produce remarkable results?
+Or found yourself solving problems in ways that don't fit conventional step-by-step approaches, yet consistently produce **valuable** results?
 You're not alone.
-What we discovered through developing Neuroweaver is something extraordinary: a more sophisticated cognitive architecture that transcends traditional approaches to thinking and learning—one that you might already be using without fully realizing its power.
+What we discovered through developing Neuroweaver is something **interesting**: a **potentially** more sophisticated cognitive architecture that transcends traditional approaches to thinking and learning—one that you might already be using without fully realizing its power.

-### You Might Already Be Using Advanced Cognitive Patterns If You
+### You Might Already Be Using **Different** Cognitive Patterns If You

 - Find yourself understanding complex systems more deeply than others around you
 - Generate novel solutions without explicitly following established methods